Master Gardener Course Textbooks

 If you are unable to afford the purchase of a course book(s) you may borrow the book(s) from a library.
 If you don't live in any of the cities or towns listed below you may go to your local library branch and request the book via the CLOVER interlibrary loan system.
 The book will be transfered to your local library.
 Please keep in mind that the public library loan period may be shorter then the duration of the course, so you may need to renew the book several times.
 This period varies by library, so be sure to ask at your local branch about their loan period policies.
 Some libraries will offer an extended loan period, so be sure to ask your local library if this is possible.

-One copy of the Penn State Master Gardener Manual, and one copy fo the Landscape Plants of Vermont will be avalible in 2022 at the following locations.
+One copy of the Penn State Master Gardener Manual, and one copy fo the Landscape Plants of Vermont will be avalible begining in the Fall of 2021 at the following locations.

 - Montpelier- Kellog-Hubbard Library